h2oai/h2o4gpu/README.md

 export VECLIB_MAXIMUM_THREADS=32
 ```

-On AWS, upon logging into GPU setup, do at first the below in order to get GPUs to stay warm to avoid delays upon running h2ogpuml.
+Compiling and Running
 ------

+- Do at first the below in order to get GPUs to stay warm to avoid delays upon running h2ogpuml.

 ```
 sudo nvidia-smi -pm 1